Changan Nevo Q05

-The Changan Nevo Q05 (长安启源Q05) is a battery electric and plug-in hybrid compact SUV developed by Chinese automotive manufacturer Changan Auto.
-The first generation is based on the second generation Changan CS55 Plus (2021).
-The second generation is an original developed vehicle revealed in August 2025.
+The Changan Nevo Q05 (长安启源Q05 (Cháng'ān Qǐyuán Q05)) is a compact crossover SUV developed by Chinese automotive manufacturer Changan Auto under its Nevo (Qiyuan) sub-brand.
+The nameplate spans two unrelated generations: the first generation (2023–2026) is a plug-in hybrid based on the second-generation Changan CS55 Plus (2021), while the second generation (2025–present) is an all-new model sold exclusively as a battery electric vehicle, built on a dedicated EV platform revealed in August 2025.